reeddunkle/Codjo/Problem2_Sorted_Search/Hints/hint1.md

 Hint 1
 ----

-Because the sequence is sorted, with each comparison you can eliminate half of the search space.
-By doing this repeatedly, you will eventually be left with a search space consisting of a single element: the target value!
+The key to all of this is that the sequence is sorted.
+This means that with each comparison you can eliminate half of the search space.
+By doing this repeatedly, you will eventually be left with a search space consisting of a single element: the target value.

+Before I give away the answer, see if you can find the correlation between the sequence being sorted, being able to elminiate half of the search space with each calculation.

+Note: This isn't dividing the search space by two...it's finding the logarithm of the search space!